poppingtonic/ice/docs/index.md

 Some things to note about the recipe:

 - We're inhering from the `Recipe` class because that will give us automatic tracing of all async methods for debugging.
 (Synchronous methods are currently assumed to be simple and fast, and not worth tracing.)
-- `execute` is the name of the method that is called when a recipe is run
+- `run` is the name of the method that is called when a recipe is run
-- Most recipe methods, including `execute`, will be async so that language model calls are parallelized as much as possible.
+- Most recipe methods, including `run`, will be async so that language model calls are parallelized as much as possible.
 - Different recipes take different arguments, which will be provided as keyword-only arguments.
 This recipe doesn't use any arguments.

 ### Exercises

-1. Add another method to `HelloWorld` and call it from `execute`.
+1. Add another method to `HelloWorld` and call it from `run`.
 Does it show up in the trace?
 What if you make it async and call it as `result = await self.my_function()`?

 ## Calling an agent: Question-answering